ryancdickson/staging/docs/BR.md

 Remote Network Perspectives performing Multi-Perspective Issuance Corroboration:

 - MUST:
-    - Forward all Internet traffic via a network or set of networks that filter all RPKI-invalid BGP routes as defined by RFC 6811.
+    - Under normal operating conditions, forward all Internet traffic via a network or set of networks that filter all or some RPKI-invalid BGP routes as defined by RFC 6811.

 - SHOULD:
     - Facility & Service Provider Requirements